-The Life Cycle Funding section of the SCIP outlines Kentucky's plan to fund existing and future interoperable and emergency communications priorities.
+Outlines Kentucky's plan to fund existing and future interoperable and emergency communications priorities.
 Previously, Kentucky relied on Federal grant funding to support and sustain its interoperable and emergency communications environment; however, with the current fiscal climate, funding support has been reduced and the Commonwealth has been relying on insufficient State funding support.
 In 2012, the KWIEC established the FIWG and tasked it with the responsibility of determining potential funding opportunities for the maintenance of Kentucky's interoperable emergency communications environment.
 Kentucky's life cycle funding goal focuses on the FIWG and the PSWG collaborating to develop a life cycle funding plan that accounts for the needs of all current communications assets throughout the Commonwealth as well as any potential emerging technological needs.
-The FIWG will then work with the SWIC to determine the best funding avenues to pursue; the SWIC will meet with funding agencies to ensure the SCIP and the funding opportunities align, as outlined in Goal 1, Initiative 1.1.
+The FIWG will then work with the SWIC to determine the best funding avenues to pursue; the SWIC will coordinate with the DHS - Funding and sustainment working group and will meet with funding agencies to ensure the SCIP and the funding opportunities align, as outlined in Goal 1, Initiative 1.1.